drewlustro/dotfiles/README.md

 # ✪ EZ Dotfiles Install

 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/dotfiles`.
-The bootstrapper script will pull in the latest version from the master branch before installing.
+The bootstrapper script will pull in the latest version from the main branch before installing.
 Remember to run these commands from a `bash` shell!

 ```bash
 bash -l # make sure we're running bash